Measuring dissimilarity between convex cones by means of max-min angles: Introduction

 As pointed out in \cite{IS2010}, a fruitful extension of the concept of linear subspace is that of convex cone.
 Convex cones also play an ubiquitous role in many branches of applied mathematics.
 For instance, in \cite{Sogi}, it has been reported that some classes of data image-sets can be more accurately modeled by convex cones rather than linear subspaces.
 Thus, measuring the dissimilarity between convex cones is a relevant issue in classification tasks, for instance.
 For this purpose, many distances between convex cones are known in the literature.
 We refer to the work of Iusem and Seeger \cite{IS2010} for a survey on this topic.

-Let $\CC_n$ denote the set of closed convex cones in $\RR^n$, and let $S_n:=\{u\in\mathbb R^n:\Vert u\Vert =1\}$ be the unit sphere in $\RR^n$.
+Let $\CC_n$ denote the set of nonempty closed convex cones in $\RR^n$, and let $S_n:=\{u\in\mathbb R^n:\Vert u\Vert =1\}$ be the unit sphere in $\RR^n$.
 As happens with distances between linear subspaces, it is natural to ask whether there are distances on $\CC_n$ based on a concept of angles between cones.
 Iusem and Seeger \cite{IS1,IS2,IS3,IS4} have initiated the study of maximal angle on a cone.
 Later, Seeger and Sossa \cite{SeSo1,SeSo2} have extended this study for two cones as follows: Given $P,Q\in\CC_n$, the maximal angle between $P$ and $Q$ corresponds to the optimal value of the problem

 Furthermore, the stationary values of the above problem give us the concept of critical angles between $P$ and $Q$, which is an extension of that of principal angles between subspaces.
 Indeed, when $P$ and $Q$ are linear subspaces, both concepts coincide.
 However, it is not clear to us how to define a distance from critical angles since there are some computing limitations for finding all critical angles, and because problem \eqref{maxangle} is NP-hard, see \cite{dOSS,BGS}.
-Even more, only the maximal angle will not be enough, since equal cones can have a nonzero maximal angle.
-If we consider the minimization counterpart of \eqref{maxangle}, we get the concept of minimal angle between cones, but different cones with nonempty intersection have a minimal angle equal to zero.
+Even more, only the maximal angle will not be enough to define a distance on $\CC_n$ since, in general, the maximal angle between two identical cones is nonzero.
+If we consider the minimization counterpart of \eqref{maxangle}, we get the concept of minimal angle between cones, but different cones with nonempty intersection have a minimal angle equal to zero; so, the minimal angle does not define a distance either.

 To overcome the limitations of the maximal and minimal angles between cones for defining a distance on $\CC_n$, we introduce a new concept of angle: for $P,Q\in\CC_n$, the max-min angle between $P$ and $Q$ is defined as